 This makes polarized lenses the obvious choice for anyone who is spending time outside, particularly in high-glare situations such as near water or snow, or for people who simply want to enjoy the best vision possible when they head outdoors.

-Choosing polarized lenses might actually make you safer if you are doing an active sport that requires a quick reaction time, like mountain biking or trail running, since a reflection can be a dangerous distraction and poor visible contrast on the trail can lead to a surprise tumble over an unexpected tree root or rock.
+Choosing polarized sunglasses might actually make you safer if you are doing an active sport that requires a quick reaction time, like mountain biking or trail running, since a reflection can be a dangerous distraction and poor visible contrast on the trail can lead to a surprise tumble over an unexpected tree root or rock.
 Compared to regular sunglasses, polarized lenses will erase the shimmer and keep your tires on the dirt.

 Curious what polarized sunglasses are?
 Check out more here!